gupta-himanshu/java-for-beginners/string-handling/key-points.md

 6. When Java converts data into its string representation during concatenation, it does so by calling one of the overloaded versions of the string conversion method **valueOf()** defined by String.

+7. The equals() method compares the characters inside a String object.
+The == operator compares two object references to see whether they refer to the same instance.